01mf02/jq-lang-spec/spec.typ

 We can lower any HIR filter $phi$ to a semantically equivalent MIR filter $floor(phi)$ using @tab:lowering.
-In particular, this desugars path operations and makes it explicit which operations are cartesian or complex.
+In particular, this desugars path operations and makes it explicit which operations are Cartesian or complex.
 We can lower path parts $[p]^?$ to MIR filters using @tab:lower-path.

 #figure(caption: [Lowering of a	HIR filter $phi$ to a MIR filter $floor(phi)$.], table(columns: 2,